admon84/screeps-autonomous-framework/README.md

-# Screeps TypeScript Starter + KasamiBot Architecture
+# Screeps TypeScript Starter + KBot Architecture

 Screeps TypeScript Starter is a starting point for a Screeps AI written in Typescript.

-This forked project includes the KasamiBot architecture source code to provide you with additional groundwork for building your own Screeps AI.
+This forked project includes the KasamiBot architecture source code to provide additional groundwork for building your own Screeps AI.

 ## Architecture

 Managers are used to prioritize your component logic.
-* The CoreManager is the entry point for the code which controls other Managers.
+* The Core Manager is the entry point for the code which controls other Managers.
-* Using Managers you can organize Roles and functionality to run in priority order based on Game.cpu.bucket.
+* Using Managers allows Roles and functionality to be organized and run in priority order according to your CPU Bucket.

 This code will equip you with the same features explained in the Tutorial (Harvester Role, Upgrader Role, Builder Role, Spawn Logic, Tower Logic, Memory Cleanup) and a foundation you can use to build your own Screeps AI with TypeScript.